MA Film & Screen Media

 For further information visit the MA online prospectus: https://www.ucc.ie/en/cke02/ or Contact: email@example.com

-Also, check out our new weekly blog posts here, by one of this year's current MA students, Gabrielle Ulubay, as she writes about her time on the course and in Ireland as an International Student.
+Check out a blog, written by an MA student, Gabrielle Ulubay, who detailed her time on the course in 2018-19, and her experiences in Ireland as an International Student. https://www.ucc.ie/en/fmt/film/ma/blog/

 HOW TO APPLY

 Closing Date for EU and non-EU Applicants: 1 June

 An applicant will have a primary degree of at least Second Class Honours Grade I in the Humanities.
 Successful applicants will normally have evidence of successful performance in undergraduate modules taken in Film Studies and/or Media Studies and/or practical/professional expertise or qualification in the area.
 Applications from students with a Second Class Honours Grade II degree in a suitable subject may also be considered.
 These applicants may be requested to submit a proposal and/or attend an interview.